Abhayparashar31/crazytext/README.md

 ## crazytext

-crazytext: An Easy To Use Text Cleaning Package For NLP Built In Python
+**crazytext**: ***An Easy To Use Text Cleaning Package For NLP Built In Python***

+Some Times Text Can Become Very Crazy That The Content You Want and Really Useful Become Very Hard To Extract. crazytext is here to help you.
+It offers one line code snippets to clean and analyze your text faster than you.

+*why do the hard work when there is an option for smart work*- **Creator crazytext**

 #### Dependencies
 ```